joindin/joindin-vm/README.md

 If you are at an event with a slow connection it's possible to package the box and copy it on a usb key.
 This way others don't need to download it.

-### Download the box before the event
+### Repackage the box before the event

-You can download the box from [http://cdn.19ft.com/joindin-development.2.1.1.box](http://cdn.19ft.com/joindin-development.2.1.1.box).
-Then copy it on a usb key and share it at the event as per the instructions for using the packaged box.

-### Package the box

-If you're already at the event and can't download the box, someone who already has it can package it:

-1. cd into the joindin-vm directory
-2. Package the vagrant box
+Build the environment on your local machine and then run the command:

     ```sh
-    vagrant package
+    vagrant box repackage laravel/homestead virtualbox 7.1.0
     ```

-3. Copy the generated file to a usb key.
+Then copy the resulting `package.box` file to a usb key and share it at the event as per the instructions for using the packaged box.

 ### Using the packaged box

 1. Copy the box file on your machine
-2. Import the box
+1. Import the box

     ```sh
-    vagrant box add joindin/development path/to/file
+    vagrant box add joindindev path/to/package.box
     ```

-3. Follow the Getting Started instructions
+1. Follow the Getting Started instructions but before you run `vagrant up` and the following line to `Homstead.yaml`:

+    ```yaml
+    box: joindindev
+    ```
+1. Continue where you left of with `vagrant up` "Start the VM".

 ## Exposing to the web via ngrok